ladybirdweb/faveo-server-images/_docs/system-requirement/requirement.md

 <a id="iis" name="iis"></a>
 ### b.
 IIS (Windows)
 Right click on the folder containing the Faveo files, click Properties and then the Security tab.
-Click Edit... and then Add..., enter IUSRS and click Check Names.
-Click OK, and check the Full Control checkbox in the permissions.
-Do the same for the IIS_IUSRS group too.
+Provide full permission to IUSR and IIS_ISURS group apply the changes.
 <a id="database" name="database"></a>
 ## 3. Database
 <a id="version" name="version"></a>